 Fabric shown in the video is from Sariditty Paradigm by Hoffman fabrics.

-Foam shown in video from ByAnnie.com
+Foam showed in the video from ByAnnie.com

 The EZ Point & Turner Make-over

 When giving something a “make-over” it’s important not to overlook all the positives.
-Just like when remodeling a house – you start by looking at the foundation, or as the HGTV folks say, “Good bones”.
+Just like when remodeling a house – you start by looking at the foundation, or as the HGTV folks say, “Good Bones”.
 Before we began on the make-over we asked ourselves, and my fans, lots of questions:

 - What do we like about the original notion?